The fewer people with access to the roof, the better chance the roof has at meeting the basic expectation of keeping the elements out of the building.

 Many roofing manufacturers require penetration flashings to extend a minimum of 8” above the roof surface.
 RoofScreen has performed successful independent lab testing on its roof attachment system with only a three-inch flashing height and had no leaks.
 Ultimately, it’s up to the roofing contractor and the roofing manufacturer to determine the flashing height in relation to the roof.
 Consult with both, especially if there is a roofing warranty involved.

-If a base support needs to be raised to meet a required flashing height, RoofScreen offers 5, 9 and 12-inch versions of the base support, plus 3 and 4-inch extensions.
+If a base support needs to be raised to meet a required flashing height, RoofScreen offers 8, 10, 12 and 14-inch versions of the base support, plus 8-inch extensions.
 A taller base support should, in most cases, provide enough clearance for the amount of insulation being used.
 It should be noted that the height of base supports impacts the overall design of the frame.
 RoofScreen provides fully engineered solutions incorporating all equipment screen variables.

 In addition to installing a patented engineered leak-proof roof attachment system, RoofScreen eliminates the need for periodic maintenance.
 There will never be a need to add temporary caulking.
 With no need for maintenance, there’s one less reason for anyone being up on the roof to compromise the roofing system.
 That’s a good thing.